Like the cost of hiring a lawyer in any other criminal case, the cost of defending a DUI case depends on many factors.

 How are DUI cases billed?

-At BPS, as is our practice with most criminal matters, DUIs are charged on a block fee basis.
+At BSB, as is our practice with most criminal matters, DUIs are charged on a block fee basis.
 This means your lawyer will quote you a fixed price for all the services and representation required in a single package rather than billing by the hour.

 This block fee can be further broken down depending on certain milestones in a case.
 For example, there may be one block fee if your case is resolved without ever having to set a trial date while a further block fee applies if the case proceeds to trial.